joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 ---
 date: 2021-07-13 00:00:00 +1200
-title: Validate that your Azure Resources are deployed per the Well-Architected Framework
+title: Improve your Azure infrastructure  with PSRule for Azure
 author: Luke
 categories:
 - Azure